 She creates henna crowns for women undergoing chemotherapy.

 “It does satisfy that creative urge.
-But when it's also something you're doing for someone else, benefiting someone else in a positive way, and when it can be a gift that you're giving them, that's just a great feeling."
+But when it's also something you're doing for someone else, positively benefiting someone else, and when it can be a gift that you're giving them, that's just a great feeling."

 Her intricate designs, made of a plant-based paste, are like temporary tattoos on her client’s heads.